 THE HANGOVER took “What Happens in Vegas” seriously by focusing on the second part of the admonition: what “Stays in Vegas” is the collective memory of a bruised and battered bachelor party crew.
-The manboys in question emerge from post-bacchanalia fog to discover they are not only hungover on ship-meets-iceberg scale, but bruised, battered and in possession of a little baby and a full-grown tiger.
+The manboys in question emerge from post-bacchanalia fog to discover they are not only hungover on ship-meets-iceberg scale, but injured, confused and in possession of a little baby and a full-grown tiger.
 Piecing together where tot and kitty came from might help them figure out what the f-word happened to the missing bridegroom.
 The wedding, in L.A., is just hours away.

 “You are literally too stupid to insult.”